Sandiego17/Maths-Quiz-App/README.md

 # Science-Nature-Quiz-App
-This is a mathematics quiz software or application
+This is a quiz software or application for science and nature questions.